Mrs. Smith Sums It Up

 Famous Mathematician Project

-Algebra 1 Project: Researching a Famous Mathematician and creating a newspaper or brochure about that mathematician.
+Algebra 1 Project: Researching a Famous Mathematician and creating a brochure/poster/presentation about that mathematician.

-Three class periods are set aside in the library or computer lab - Tuesday March 31, Wednesday April 1 and Thursday April 2.
+Five class periods are set aside in the library - Monday March 17 through Friday, March 21.

-You will spend class on Tuesday researching in the library materials (encyclopedia, books) and online resources for information about your mathematician.
+You will spend class on Monday researching in the library materials (encyclopedia, books) for information about your mathematician.
 If you cannot find enough information, you may choose to draw another name and continue with your research.

 CONTENT AREAS REQUIRED: